Counsellor and Psychotherapy (Registered MBACP)

 I draw upon not only life’s experiences but, also the people and clients I have met who have brought so much of themselves that I could not fail to be touched or to gain a wealth of knowledge, and skills.

 As well as enjoying and feeling a great deal of fulfilment from my counselling work I am also involved in education with students who are going through their training to become qualified counsellors.
+I am in the process of training to become a supervisor.

 Feedback I have had from clients includes: